Shin Pain & Pronation

 As there are a wide variety of conditions which have shin pain as the primary complaint, a number of effective treatment regimes exist.
 Our experienced podiatrists may recommend a regime of care that includes muscular stretching and strengthening, changes to your level of activity and footwear, physical therapy such as deep tissue massage and orthotics to correct your foot position and to lessen the strain on your lower leg muscles.
 After a detailed assessment of your biomechanics our podiatrist will be able to provide you with a shin pain specific treatment plan that’s right for you.

-If you would like more information on how to treat shin pain and pronation in Melbourne, please contact our Brunswick or Sandringham Foot Clinic for more information.
+If you would like more information on how to treat shin pain and pronation in Melbourne, please call our Brunswick Foot Clinic on (03) 9387 8555 or Sandringham Foot Clinic (03) 9555 6555 or click below to book online.